 From a national outlook, Canada spends about 11% of its total GDP on health-related expenses each year.
 That makes it a slightly higher spender than most other countries.

-That being said, various health care costs in Canada are lower than many places around the world.
+That being said, various health care costs in Canada are lower than in many places around the world.
 For example, an MRI that costs $1,200 in the United States only costs $824 in Canada.
 Administrative costs are generally much lower in Canada, as well.

 Canada's health care system is a point of pride in the country.
 It continually receives high marks from international organizations and studies.
 Survival rates for most diseases and illnesses are high, and the quality of care received is of a high caliber.